3 Kinds of Information

 DETERMINING WHAT TYPE OF SOURCE YOU HAVE

 Don’t confuse primary and secondary sources with popular and scholarly sources.
-Think of primary and secondary sources in terms of the author — did the author experience the event they are writing about or write with first-hand knowledge of research they conducted?
+Think of primary and secondary sources in terms of the author — did the author experience the event they are writing about or write with first-hand knowledge of the research they conducted?

 Following are a few more examples: